 Significant relationships may end.
 You may find yourself faced with a challenging health condition that requires making significant lifestyle changes.
 You may need to confront your feelings around mortality.
-Something is lost or changes that leaves you feeling unsure of how to move forward.
+You are left feeling unsure of how to move forward.

 Relationships take work.
 Mature relationships especially take work.
-For a relationship to work, we need to know how to communicate with our loved ones, and to other important people in our lives.
+For a relationship to work, we need to know how to communicate with our loved ones and to the other important people in our lives.
 Sometimes we say things we don’t mean to say.
-While sometimes we don’t know what to say.
+While at other times we don’t know what to say.
 Out of touch with our own needs, we aren’t able to communicate them to others.
 Nor can we fully recognize the needs of others.

 This sounds like my situation right now. can I get through it?